India is an 'opportunity; looking to expand operations, working closer with Air India: Lufthansa CEO | Business

 India is an 'opportunity; looking to expand operations, working closer with Air India: Lufthansa CEO

-Bullish on the Indian market, Lufthansa Group CEO Carsten Spohr on Sunday said the airline group is working closer with Air India as well as expanding its own operations into the country.
+Bullish on the Indian market, Lufthansa Group CEO Carsten Spohr has said the airline group is working closer with Air India as well as expanding its own operations into the country.

 ''We have strengthened our position in the Indian market.
 We think we can do more... flying more, new partnership with Air India which is a different company than it was before to grow our market share,'' he said.